imrane-boucher/eda_restaurant_paris/README.md

-# Exploratory data analysis - Where to find the best value restaurants in Paris ?
+# Exploratory Data Analysis - Where to find the best value restaurants in Paris ?

 ### Background: